mlcommons/croissant/docs/croissant-spec-draft.md

 When a field is mapped to a property, it can inherit the range type of that property (e.g., latitude and longitude can be or of type Text or Number).
 It may also specify a more restrictive type, as long as it doesn't contradict the range of the property (e.g., require the values of latitude and longitude to be of type Float).

 The following example shows a `RecordSet` where each record represents a city, typed as both a `wd:Q515` (Wikidata City) and `sc:GeoCoordinates`.
-The fields of the `RecordSet` are mapped to the properties of these classes, using both explicit and implicit mapping.
+The fields of the `RecordSet` are mapped to the properties of these classes, using both explicit and implicit mapping:
+- The `cities/name` field corresponds to the `sc:name` property via implicit mapping
+- The `citites/population` and `cities/country` fields are mapped to `wdt:P1082` and `wdt:P17` explicitly
+- The `cities/latitude` and `cities/longitude` fiels implicitly map to `sc:latitude` and `sc:longitude`.

 ```json
 {